syncfusion-content/javascript-docs/js/TreeGrid/Getting-Started.md

 #### Multicolumn Sorting

-Enable the multicolumn sorting in TreeGrid by setting `allowMultiSorting` as `true`.
-You can sort multiple columns in TreeGrid, by selecting the desired column header while holding the **CTRL** key.
+Enable the multicolumn sorting in TreeGrid by setting [`allowMultiSorting`](/js/api/ejtreegrid#allowmultisortingspan-classtype-signature-type-booleanbooleanspan "allowMultiSorting") as `true`.
+You can sort multiple columns in TreeGrid, by selecting the desired column header while holding the `Ctrl` key.

 {% highlight js %}